poorva-pohekar/Elevate-Labs-internship/README.md

 In this task we have used "Housing.csv" Dataset for House Price Prediction.

 1.  # Importated libraries
-2.  # converted Categorical Data to Numerical
+2.  # Converted Categorical Data to Numerical
 2.  # Split the Data into Train and Test Sets
 3.  # Used Simple Linear Regression Model to train and test
 4.  # Evaluated the models accuracy by calculating: